Azure/CCOInsights/install/DeploymentGuide.md

 ![advisor](/install/images/Advisor.png)

-## Azure Security Center Recommendations Dashboard tab
+## Azure Security Center Recommendations Dashboard page
-In this tab, you will be able to identify the total amount of recommendations that Azure Security Center has detected, to what resources apply each recommendation and to what subscription is impacting.
+In this page, you will be able to identify the total amount of recommendations that Azure Security Center has detected, to what resources apply each recommendation and to what subscription is impacting.

 You can filter the information by:
 - Subscription
 - Resource Group
 - Task State
 - Resource Type
+- Tags

 It will also give a high-level overview of what subscriptions require more attention and has more recommendations to snooze or implement.